 In addition to eyeing a future in Kansas government with a goal of protecting the voting system from hacking and using smarter technology approaches to improve efficiency and save costs, Brian McClendon is a technical advisor for C2FO, helping with machine learning, data science, and software-at-scale initiatives.
 He is currently a software designer, developer, engineer, advisor for Firebrand Ventures, and a research professor at the University of Kansas.
 Brian served on advisory boards for both the School of Engineering, the Department of Electrical Engineering and Computer Science, and serving as a Trustee for the KU Endowment.
 In 2007, he and his wife, Beth McClendon, established the McClendon Engineering Scholarship at the university.

 C2FO was founded by taking a clear look at a broken finance system, and redefining how it could work better in the future.
-Today, our network is over 180,000 companies strong.
 Our vision is defined, not by what we created, but by the customers we serve.
 From business leaders who manage the world’s largest companies to the entrepreneurs of all sizes who access working capital to fuel growth, and build the economy and the innovations of the future, our network is a humbling collaborative of thinkers, doers, and creative and economic forces.
 They help us see lessons of the past and goals clearly, and visualize what is possible ahead.
 Our 20/20 series focuses on the people who comprise the C2FO network.
 Through their stories, we reflect on goals and lessons and envision what is possible ahead.